Alibesharat/AutoHistoryCore/README.md

 AutoSaveChangeHistory

-An Extention for Microsoft.EntityFrameworkCore to support automatically recording data changes history and some addentianal info such as ip,Os,and broswer agent
+An Extention for Microsoft.EntityFrameworkCore to support automatically recording data changes history and some addentianal info such as ip,Os and broswer agent

 also, this extension support soft-delete pattern